 You only need to achieve a score of 75+ for an article to be optimized.

-Article Insights automatically suggests the most popular and important keywords you should use in your article.
+Article Insights automatically suggests the most important keywords you should use in your article.

 Each keyword shows #number of times used# / #recommended usage#